sudheerj/javascript-interview-questions/README.md

 12. ### What is a first order function

-    A first-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.
+    A first-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value. i.e,  It's a regular function that works with primitive or non-function values.

     ```javascript
     const firstOrder = () => console.log("I am a first order function!");